herbncrypto/matienzo.org/_drafts/2016-03-15-dynamic-library.markdown

 "Raising the baseline of access" through APIs

 * Ariane Roth and Roland Früh (Sitterwerk)

+Based in Sittertal.
+Famous for having oldest library in Switzerland.
+"Material archive" forms basis of collections among others.
+Other museum/object collections as well.
+Also near foundary for art, fabrication, photo lab, etc.

 * Anthon Anstrom and Lukas Zimmer